rtanri/fe-project3/README.md

 - Consist of 6 collections in MongoDB
 - Build with 21 routes controllers to fully manage webapp.

+## Libraries used

+-Multer
+-Checkvalidator
+-Bcrypt
+-Cloudinary

 ## Challenges that we encounter

 - Not used to code BE/FE only, for example, while coding BE there are some logic that hard to imagine without frontend flow.
 For FE, keep editing and adding schemas on building web-app flow,
 - Wrap the repetitive code with in functions to prevent lengthy code,
 - Need some time to learn using React-hook (useParams, useHistory, useEffect),
-- JWT errors took some time, but it only require us to clear cache in browser
+- JWT errors took some time but it only require us to clear cache in browser and it took us abit of time to connect the JWt to the front end

 ## Webpage Screenshots